nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # HiredFiredPro User Guide

-HiredFiredPro is a **desktop app for managing interviews, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, HiredFiredPro can get your contact management tasks done faster than traditional GUI apps.
+HiredFiredPro is a **desktop app for managing interviews, optimized for use via a Command  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, HiredFiredPro can get your interview management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />